The Fast Break – Victoria

 Sea surface temperatures are the key to the world’s rainfall.
 For more information on how they are measured, maps created and how to read them, check out our eLearn

-Map of the world showing sea surface temperature anomalies, the equatorial Pacific in showing a narrow cool zone and the Indian Ocean is warmer across the basin.
-There is warmer water northeast of Australia in the Coral Sea.
+Map of the world showing sea surface temperature anomalies, the central equatorial Pacific shows a cool zone.
+The Indian Ocean is very warm off Sumatra and there is warmer water northeast of Australia in the Coral Sea.

-Cross section of the Equatorial Pacific Ocean chart showing a region of cooler water in the east.
+Cross-section of the Equatorial Pacific Ocean chart showing a moderate size region of cooler water in the central and eastern Pacific.

 Southern Oscillation Index (SOI)